vsoch/hpsf-tac/proposals/flux/README.md

 With the inclusion of the **flux-operator**, this project directly supports the industry's move toward Cloud Native HPC.
 Flux provides a unique solution that allows HPSF to govern a tool that is as relevant in the cloud as it is on bare metal.

 **3.4 Enabling Innovation via Custom Scheduling**
 By including **flux-sched-py**, Flux aligns with HPSF's mission to "fuel innovation."
 It allows data scientists to prototype novel scheduling algorithms (such as Reinforcement Learning schedulers) in Python, drastically lowering the barrier to entry for systems research.
+The fluence and Flux Operator projects extend the scheduling capabilities of Flux to Kubernetes.

 **3.5 Modular and Composable Design**
 Flux is composed of loosely coupled modules.
 Core projects, API services, and plugins that can be developed within are independent.
 This modularity empowers researchers to swap components without forking the entire code base.